 Total: $9000

-For both the first and second year of our marriage, we had the exact same income.
-We started our first year of marriage with a combined salary of $80,000 but I found myself unemployed for several months and our income ended up at $60,500 for the first year of our marriage.
+For both the first and second year of my marriage, I had the exact same income.
+I started my first year of marriage with a combined salary of $80,000 but I found myself unemployed for several months and my income ended up at $60,500 for the first year of my marriage.
 While unemployed I sought out the opportunity to start grad school, seminary, and shortly after began working part time.
 My wife had gotten a small, cost of living raise.

 Me: $18,000